Hans Keller: Life and career

-Keller was born into a wealthy and culturally well-connected Jewish family in Vienna, and, as a boy, was taught by the same Oskar Adler who had, decades earlier, been Arnold Schoenberg's boyhood friend and first teacher.
-He also came to know the composer and performer Franz Schmidt, but was never a formal pupil.
-In 1938, the Anschluss forced Keller to flee to London (where he had relatives), and, in the years that followed, he became a prominent and influential figure in the UK's musical and music-critical life.
-Initially active as a violinist and violist, he soon found his niche as a highly prolific and provocative writer on music, as well as an influential teacher, lecturer, broadcaster and coach.
+Keller was born into a wealthy and culturally well-connected Jewish family in Vienna.
+As a boy, Keller was taught by Oskar Adler who had, decades earlier, been Arnold Schoenberg's boyhood friend and first teacher.
+Keller also came to know the composer and performer Franz Schmidt, but was never a formal pupil.
+In 1938, the Anschluss forced Keller to flee to London (where he had relatives), and, in the years that followed, he became an influential figure in the UK's musical and music-critical life.
+Initially active as a violinist and violist, he soon found his niche as a prolific and provocative writer on music, as well as an influential teacher, lecturer, broadcaster and coach.

 An original thinker never afraid of controversy, Keller's passionate support of composers whose work he saw as under-valued or insufficiently understood made him a tireless advocate of Benjamin Britten and Arnold Schoenberg, as well as an illuminating analyst of figures such as Mozart, Haydn, Beethoven and Mendelssohn.
 Many of Keller's earliest articles appeared in the journals Music Review and Music Survey, the latter of which was co-edited by him after he joined the founding editor Donald Mitchell for the so-called 'New Series' (1949–52).

 In later years, much of his advocacy was carried out from within the BBC, where he came to hold several senior positions and was a regular contributor to The Listener magazine.
 When William Glock was appointed controller of music at the BBC in 1959 one of his first acts was to recruit Keller as music talks producer.